Firstly, always choose whether the cards are facing you, or a partner.

 DO NOT take Tarot card reading too seriously.
 These cards are for getting the metaphysical juices flowing, not worrying about impending doom or dwelling in negativity.

-If the top of the card is pointed right, this card could be interpreted two ways:
+If the top of the card is on the right hand side:

 Again, it depends on the question you ask the cards before laying them down.
 It's important to give the cards context.

 Need a square tarot deck?
-Explore our lunar-inspired tarot deck, here.
+Explore my lunar-inspired tarot deck, here.